apify/apify-cli/README.md

 If you want to run a Scrapy project on Apify platform, follow the Scrapy integration guide [here](https://docs.apify.com/cli/docs/integrating-scrapy).

-### Run the actor locally
+### Run the Actor locally

 ```bash
 cd my-hello-world
 apify run
 ```

-This command runs the actor on your local machine.
+This command runs the Actor on your local machine.
 Now's your chance to develop the logic - or magic :smirk:

 ### Login with your Apify account